ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 The concept of **pipenv** for python is similar to that of **npm** for nodeJs.
 It create a isolated enviroment for your project and manages the dependency packages your project uses.

-Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe dependency tree, pipenv uses [Pipfile](https://github.com/pypa/pipfile) and `Pipfile.lock`.
+Using the npm analogy, npm uses `package.json` to specification dependencies and `package-lock.json` to describe dependency graph; pipenv uses [Pipfile](https://github.com/pypa/pipfile) and `Pipfile.lock`.